 ||Home | Living on St Helena | The Book|

 St Helena is a little known island that found fame with the incarceration of Napoleon there, after the battle of Waterloo.
 Many of his artefacts remain there, including his original tomb, from which he was later removed and transported back to France.
 French visitors are not uncommon, researching his life.

 In its early days St Helena was an important supply port for sailing ships passing around the Cape of Good Hope.
 This role largely disappeared with the opening of the Suez Canal, and the improved quality and range of more modern ships.
 During the Boer war, the island was used to house Boer prisoners of war-and a graveyard of those who died remains on the island.

-I worked with two other doctors on the island, and between us we dealt with whatever cropped up as best we could, from routine consultations to major operations and serious disease.
+Usually there were three Doctors working together on the island and between us we dealt with whatever cropped up as best we could, from routine consultations to major operations and serious disease.
 Occasional extra expertise was provided by visiting medical specialists whose visits were usually arranged on an annual basis.

 Today, another medical team will be carrying on the same work.
-I have since worked in other remote situations and have become aware of the on going efforts of Doctors and Nurses doing their best in isolated areas the world over.
+I have since worked in other remote situations and have become aware of the on going efforts of Doctors and Nurses in other isolated areas all over the world, facing the same big challenges.

 |© Dr.S.J.Wooltorton, 2006|